 An optimal solution to explore-exploit decisions is, in general, computationally intractable (Bellman, 1954), leading humans and animals to use approximations or heuristics.
 Previous research revealed that subjects were likely to use one or both of two main heuristics.
 The first is an information-driven heuristic known as directed exploration in which action is biased towards the more uncertain option (Banks, Olson, & Porter, 1997; Frank, Doll, Oas-Terpstra, & Moreno, 2009; Krebs, Kacelnik, & Taylor, 1978; Lee, Zhang, Munro, & Steyvers, 2011; Meyer & Shi, 1995; Payzan-LeNestour & Bossaerts, 2012; Steyvers, Lee, & Wagenmakers, 2009; Wilson et al., 2014; Zhang & Yu, 2013).
 The second is a noise-driven heuristic known as random exploration, in which exploratory actions with suboptimal estimates of reward value are chosen by chance (Badre, Doll, Long, & Frank, 2012; Feng, Wang, Zarnescu, & Wilson, 2021; Gershman, 2018, 2019; Kao, Doupe, & Brainard, 2005; Wang & Wilson, 2018; Wilson et al., 2014).

-One key factor in explore-exploit decisions is the time horizon, i.e. the number of known future choices remaining which can be influenced by the current decision.
+One key factor in explore-exploit decisions is the time horizon, i.e., the number of known future choices remaining which can be influenced by the current decision.
 Horizon adaptation is thought to be a hallmark of effective exploration.
 In a long horizon context in which you will make a lot of similar decisions later on, it’s more beneficial to explore.
 For example, exploring a new restaurant in your area of living can benefit you in the long run, since you might enjoy it for the rest of your life.
 However, in a short horizon context, it is optimal to choose what is known to be best.
-For example, going to a highly-rated restaurant is probably better than trying a newly opened restaurant if you are going for a one-time meal in a new city on a trip.
+For example, going to a highly rated restaurant is probably better than trying a newly opened restaurant if you are going for a one-time meal in a new city on a trip.
 Recent studies showed that humans were able to adapt the extent of their directed and random exploration with the time horizon (Wilson et al., 2014).Yet apart from one early study in birds (Kacelnik, 1979), very little work has investigated how animals explore under different time horizons.